hjerpbakk/SlackProfilebot/README.md

 ### 1. Extend SlackProfileValidator

-Open `Hjerpbakk.ProfileBot.SlackProfileValidator`  and edit the `public ProfileValidationResult ValidateProfile(SlackUser user)` method.
+Open `Hjerpbakk.ProfileBot.SlackProfileValidator`  and edit the `ProfileValidationResult ValidateProfile(SlackUser user)` method.

 The default implementation checks only that a first name i set in a user's profile.

 ### 2. Inherit from ISlackProfileValidator and create your own validator

 1. Create a new class and inherit from `ISlackProfileValidator`.
-2. In `Hjerpbakk.ProfileBot.Runner.ProfileBotHost`, edit the `static IServiceContainer CompositionRoot(string slackToken, string adminUserId` method.
+2. In `Hjerpbakk.ProfileBot.Runner.ProfileBotHost`, edit the `IServiceContainer CompositionRoot(string slackToken, string adminUserId)` method.
 Instead of `serviceContainer.Register<ISlackProfileValidator, SlackProfileValidator>();`, register your own validation class.

 ## Running